hakansuku/D1APACTraining/README.md

 * AWS SAM CLI downloading and configuration
 * **Exercise:** Install the required software on your local machine and verify the installation via the command line using `sam --version`.

+## Chapter 9: Application Instrumentation with OpenTelemetry

+**Overall Value:** In modern cloud environments, relying on proprietary monitoring agents isn't always feasible or desired.
+This chapter teaches you how to leverage OpenTelemetry (OTel)—the open-source industry standard for observability—to instrument your code directly.
+You will start by provisioning a cost-effective development environment in AWS, then move hands-on into configuring OTel SDKs for both PHP and Python applications.
+By the end of this module, you will be able to programmatically capture traces, custom metrics, and logs, and route them securely into Dynatrace for analysis.

+### Chapter 9.1: Prepare Coding Environment
+**Goal:** Provision a cost-effective Ubuntu development environment on AWS and install a web-based code editor.
+* AWS EC2 Spot Instance creation (Ubuntu 24.04, `t2.medium`)
+* Configuring EC2 inbound port rules (Ports 8000 & 8080)
+* Installing and configuring Visual Studio Code-Server for browser-based development
+* **Exercise:** Launch a Spot Instance, connect via SSH, update system packages, install VS Code-Server, and access your cloud IDE via the browser.

+### Chapter 9.2: Manually Instrument your PHP Application with OpenTelemetry
+**Goal:** Configure a PHP environment with OpenTelemetry and write a script to ingest logs and metrics into Dynatrace.
+* PHP and Composer installation
+* OpenTelemetry dependencies and VS Code PHP Debug extension setup
+* Configuring `otel.php` with Dynatrace API credentials
+* **Exercise:** Create a PHP console application that utilizes the OpenTelemetry SDK to generate custom logs and metric counters, then verify their ingestion via the Dynatrace Logs and Notebooks apps.

+### Chapter 9.3: Manually Instrument your Python Application with OpenTelemetry
+**Goal:** Configure a Python virtual environment with OpenTelemetry and write a script to gather system metrics and logs.
+* Python virtual environment (`venv`) and PIP configuration
+* Installing the OpenTelemetry SDK and `psutil` library
+* Configuring `otel.py` with Dynatrace API credentials
+* **Exercise:** Build a Python console application that generates logs and uses callback functions to monitor CPU and RAM usage, then query the ingested data within Dynatrace using DQL.

 ## Workshop 12 : Mastering Web Application Opentelemetry and Dynatrace Opentelemetry Collector in Dynatrace
 :blue_book: Learning value :